 It may at this point sound like pure CBD isolate is the way to go.
 However, it doesn’t have all the other cannabinoids present within it, and as previously explained, the ‘entourage effect’ of cannabinoids seems to have a major role to play when it comes to peoples’ response to treatment with cannabis.
 This doesn’t mean that pure CBD isolate doesn’t work, it just doesn’t work as well.
 However, you can generally purchase more for your money and the trace amount of THC are completely removed alleviating any worries you may have.

 It’s generally down to the user to decide which they would prefer by weighing up these points.
 It is generally more of a lifestyle choice with which one you choose.
-If you wish for the convenience of being able to put a few drops under your tongue for quick and effective relief from certain ailments, then a high quality full spectrum CBD oil is for you.
+If you wish for the convenience of being able to put a few drops under your tongue for quick and effective relief from certain ailments, then a high quality full spectrum CBD oil or broad spectrum CBD oil is for you.

 If you wish to lead a lifestyle where you add measured doses of CBD isolate to carrier oils, balms and ointments; or you simply wish to not have worries about using a product with any THC concentration, then pure isolate CBD is for you.